 Let’s take a look at some of the biggest companies using or exploring blockchain technology this year.

-- Ford Motors.
+Ford Motor Co.
 Car manufacturer Ford has patented a blockchain system that uses a cryptocurrency to allow vehicles to communicate and transact with each other.
 Ford imagines the technology could be used to allow driverless vehicles to coordinate traffic and even let cars purchase “fast lanes.”

 Issues with blockchain